notadeejay/rbc-training/data/Week 5 Day 1/08__Add a Search Again Button__Exercise.md

     $('form').fadeOut(500)
 ```

-What function do you think does the opposite?
+What function do you think does the opposite of `.fadeOut()`?
 If you think you've got it, add that into your function that is handling the click.

 ### Feeling Stuck?